- Academic Essentials

 When do I find out if I've passed an exemption exam?

-The faculty will submit exam results for exemption exams to the Office of Student Affairs shortly after each exam seating.
-Students will be emailed as soon as their exam results are available.
-Grades will all be released prior to Orientation.
+All students who take their exams in the June 30th-August 10th window will be notified if they passed or failed prior to Orientation beginning August 20th.
 Please note, while you do not receive pass/fail grades for courses taken at the business school, should you successfully exempt from a course, it will appear with a “P” on SSOL to denote that you passed.
 This will not be factored into your GPA, nor will you receive any credits.
 It is strictly a notation that you passed your exemption exam.

 What grade is required to pass the exemption exam?
 Does everyone pass?